gugasanchez/theprism/README.md

 - **AI-Powered Design**: Turn your inspirations into digital art, authenticated and minted on-chain using Cartesi Rollups.
 - **Seamless Transition to Tangibles**: Easily convert your digital art into custom-made t-shirts through our network of quality producers.
-- **Web3 Wallet Integration**: Simple login using Metamask and social login through Particle Connect for a seamless user experience.
+- **Web3 Wallet Integration**: Simple login using Metamask and Web3 wallet of your preference.
 - **Ownership and Royalties**: Mint your art as NFTs and get rewarded for your creativity through a transparent royalty system.

-## 🚀 See The Prism in Action

-Curious about how The Prism transforms digital art into fashion?
-Watch our demo to see the future of digital creativity.

 ## 🏗️ System Architecture
 <p float="left">